How To Edit Footer In WordPress And Customize It The Way You Want

 With that misconception out of the way, it’s time we jump into the meat of the subject.

-The Two Universal Methods to Remove/Edit the WordPress Footer
+The Two Universal Methods of How to Edit Footer in WordPress

 So, let’s go about editing the footer of our WordPress website.
 In this article, we’ll be going through two different methods you can use to edit the footer.

 Depending on your level of expertise, you might prefer one over another.
 Either way, we’ll be editing this section of the website as illustrated below:

 For business owners, as is clearly evident, such a footer is counterintuitive to their branding efforts.
 Let’s look at the first method you can use to edit the footer.

 Editing Through the Search and Replace Method